stacks-network/docs/_develop/zero_to_dapp_3.md

    The Blockstack team will add your Netlify kingdom to ours.
 When we do that, we will notify you on the issue and you'll also get an email.

-5. When you receive the email, login into the Blockstack Animal kingdom to see your kingdom under **Other Kingdoms**.
+5. When you receive the email, login to the Blockstack Animal kingdom to see your kingdom under **Other Kingdoms**.

 ## Next steps (and a cool tshirt!)